SharanDHONI/HR-Analytics-AnalyticsVidhyaCompetition/README.md

 I have cleansed, and plotted all the necessary graphs, added new variable wherever necessary and have used 9 different models to classify the results.

+I have secured 833rd rank out of 3779 participants as of now.
+(AV score of 0.46)

 I was able to achive an Roc score of 0.89 and will be constantly working on improving the same.

               precision    recall  f1-score   support